LGBTQ rights in Canada: History

 During the British North American era, sexual activity between men was a capital crime.
 However, there is no surviving record of any executions; political figures were reluctant to enforce the law.
 The death penalty was eventually repealed, though a broader law involving gross indecency between men was often enforced in the late 19th century.
 During the early to mid 20th-century, the law often portrayed homosexual men as sex offenders, including the court case of Everett George Klippert.
 He admitted to having sex with multiple men, which resulted in his life imprisonment.
 Same-sex sexual activity between consenting adults was soon decriminalized in 1969 as a result of legislation introduced in 1967, with then-Justice Minister and Attorney General of Canada Pierre Trudeau who eventually became the 15th Prime Minister of Canada and famously commented, "There's no place for the state in the bedrooms of the nation."

 Up until 1973, homosexuality was considered to be a mental illness.
 Many treatments were used to cure people of their homosexual orientation, including electroshock therapy, lobotomies, and conversion therapies.
 In 1973, the American Psychiatric Association decided that homosexuality is not a mental illness.
 As a result, homosexuality was withdrawn from the Diagnostic Statistical Manual (DSM), which is the diagnostic reference guide used by all health and social services professionals in North America.
 In 1999, the American Psychological Association acknowledged in its code of ethics that to treat homosexuality as a psychological problem, a sexual deviance, or a form of psychopathology is unethical.

 Same-sex marriage became legal in Ontario in 2003, and was already legalized in eight of ten provinces and one of three territories when, on July 20, 2005, Canada became the first country outside Europe and the fourth country in the world to legalize same-sex marriage nationwide after the enactment of the federal Civil Marriage Act.
 Likewise, same-sex adoption was legalized in all provinces and territories under varying rules.
 Discrimination on the basis of sexual orientation and gender identity or expression in employment, housing and public and private accommodations is now prohibited by all provinces and territories, as well as the federal government.
-Transgender people are now allowed to change their legal gender in all provinces and territories under varying rules.
+Transgender people are now able to change their legal gender in all provinces and territories under varying rules.